Losing Inches And Not Weight

 Q: Why am I losing inches in some areas but not others?

 A: Fat loss isn't uniform.
-Genetics play a role in where your body stores and loses fat.
+Also, genetics play a role in where your body stores and loses fat.
 Be patient and consistent with your efforts, focusing on overall body composition improvement rather than targeting specific areas.

 Q: Is it normal to lose inches without losing weight?

 A: Absolutely!
-This often indicates body recomposition – you're gaining muscle while losing fat.
+Even so, this often indicates body recomposition – you're gaining muscle while losing fat.
 This is a positive sign of progress, even if the scale doesn't reflect it immediately.

 Q: How often should I measure my inches?